TuringLang/SliceSampling.jl/docs/src/univariate_slice.md

 !!! info
     By the nature of Gibbs sampling, univariate methods mix slowly when the posterior is highly correlated.
-    Furthermore, their computational efficiency drops as the number of dimension increases.
+    Furthermore, their computational efficiency drops as the number of dimensions increases.
     As such, univariate slice sampling algorithms are best applied to low-dimensional problems with a few tens of dimensions.